dataprofessor/streamlit-for-llm/content/Lesson-3.md

 We can test the model by experimenting with the _Hosted inference API_ found on the right panel.
 Additionally, we can see example apps using the FLAN-T5 model in _Spaces using google/flan-t5-base_.

+[//]: # (Hugging Face Model Page Diagram https://excalidraw.com/#json=Wk098OU44goApcrItbIlT,NZpeTWLp1EbrU96obSt9IQ)

 ## 3. Using a Hugging Face Model

+Instructions for using the model via the `transformers` library is provided in the _</> Use in Transformers_.